 Agents text both customers.
 Customer B uploads a lease — maybe.
 Customer A never replies.
 A supervisor scrolls through scans.
 The order sits in a queue while the new subscriber shops alternatives and the old subscriber is never asked if they’d come back.

 When a conflict hits, StraViso runs two flows simultaneously — one to verify the mover-in, one to win back the mover-out.
-Both close inside the same chat window.

 “I asked you to stay.”
 Soft metric.
 Lives in a marketing dashboard.
-Doesn’t move bonus math.

 “I lost a subscriber and brought them back.”
 Line item on the CFO’s report.
-Directly tied to the CRO’s bonus.

 StraViso Verify is in production at a giant U.S. telecom, plugged into a government-grade identity verification service out of Israel.
 The carrier treats the verification output as a system of record — every check logged, every document timestamped.
 Ops Cloud delivered to production in six weeks.